Harmxn02/Harmxn02/README.md

 *Hey there!
 I'm Harman.
 I'm currently working towards a bachelor's in applied computer science, with a focus on Artificial Intelligence at HOWEST University of Applied Sciences.*

-*I am currently taking online courses to better prepare for a career in Data Science.*

 <!-- ![HelloWorld](https://raw.githubusercontent.com/sagar-viradiya/sagar-viradiya/master/resources/banner.png)